Tpack12/Midterm-Project/README.md

 # Mid Term Project

+**Welcome** to my web page!
+I can't wait for you to
+learn all about me!

 ## Reason for this [web page](https://github.com/Tpack12/Midterm-Project/edit/main/Reason-for-web-page.md)

 I have created this personal webpage as a midterm project.